nlsynth/karuta/README.md

 ## What's this?
 TL;DR:
-    An experimental tool to perform high level synthesis (HLS) from prototype based object oriented scripting language to RTL (Verilog).
+    High level synthesis (HLS) from prototype based object oriented scripting language to RTL (Verilog).
     The main objective of this project is to be useful for FPGA development.

 This software Karuta (compiler) takes source code in Karuta Script language as an input and outputs cirtuits in Verilog HDL.
-As of now, this software is not so mature and has too many bugs.
-In addition to the premature implementation/documentation quality, many important features are liable to change.
+As of now, this software is not so mature and has many many bugs.

-This software is under development to explore efficient logic circuit design methodology.

 See https://sites.google.com/site/karutacompiler/ for some more details.